and Your Modesty

 It is the doctors and their assistants’

 jobs to make the patient feel as comfortable as possible.
-In
+Medical

-for the surgery.
-Maintaining modesty in these instances is paramount
+might be exposed.
+Maintaining modesty in these instances is

-a bra (for women) can ensure this modesty especially if it is
+and/or a bra (for women) can effectively ensure this modesty

-routine surgical procedure for the patient to be stripped naked.
+especially if routine surgical procedure is for the patient

 At many hospitals once the patient is in the